 Being able to justify why you perceive something as negative when someone without depression wouldn't be bothered at all, or why sometimes you wake up and life just feels like you're at a funeral whilst everyone out there go about their business feeling happy go lucky.

 Having the knowledge and justification that you suffer from a real illness can make it easier to push through.

 Yes it’s weird, but the truth is that this works for thousands of people.

 So when depression gets tough…

 Remember why you are so down and low in energy and assure yourself that your situation is no different than anyone else's.
+Remember that depression isn't just in your head.
 And that if everyone had this illness it would make them feel as bad as you feel.